The Most In-Demand Hard and Soft Skills of 2019

 Here’s a not-so-bold prediction: there’s a decent chance you’ll be searching for someone with cloud computing skills in the near future.

 No, that's not based on your recruiting horoscope—it’s the fact that cloud computing will be the single most in-demand hard skill in 2019, according to LinkedIn’s latest research.
 Using a LinkedIn data, we were able to identify both the soft and hard skills companies are working hardest to fill right now.
 But before we dive into the results, let's recap the meaning of hard skills vs soft skills.

-Soft skills are derived from the right brain and include people skills, social skills, and personality traits.
-Unlike hard skills, they’re more difficult to measure.
-However, these skills are usually pretty flexible and can help a person thrive in a variety of professions or industries.
+Soft skills are more about your behavior or thinking—your personal characteristics and cognitive skills.
+While they’re more difficult to measure, soft skills are often pretty flexible and can help a person thrive in a variety of roles and industries.

 So without further ado, here are the top hard skills followed by the soft skills companies value the most in 2019:

 - Cloud Computing

 - Artificial Intelligence

 - Analytical Reasoning

 - People Management